QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

     ConfigCommandMode.EXIT_COMMAND = "end"

-Modified ConnectivityRunner to execute modified AddVlanFlow and RemoveVlanFlow
+Modified ConnectivityRunner to execute the modified AddVlanFlow and RemoveVlanFlow

-Modified the following commands in the *cisco_nxos_ext.py* file:

-* AddVlanFlow

-* RemoveVlanFlow